-- 3.3.3.1 The buildings specified in Table 1 of Chapter 2 shall be provided with at least one accessible entrance door served by an approach complying with clause 3.3.1. - 3.3.3.2 The access should preferably be through the main entrance of the building. - 3.3.3.3 Directional signs bearing the symbol shall be displayed at all other non-accessible entrances to direct persons with disabilities to the accessible entrance.
+- 3.3.3.1 The buildings specified in Table 1 of Chapter 2 shall be provided with at least one accessible entrance door served by an approach complying with clause 3.3.1. - 3.3.3.2 The access should preferably be through the main entrance of the building. - Note: If there are other main entrances, such entrances should be made accessible. - 3.3.3.3 Directional signs bearing the symbol shall be displayed at all other nonaccessible entrances to direct persons with disabilities to the accessible entrance.

-- 3.3.3.4 At least one accessible route leading to an accessible entrance of the building shall be provided from the alighting and boarding point of taxi stands and vehicle parking lots for persons with disabilities. - 3.3.3.5 The width of the accessible entrance door shall not be less than 900 mm as described in clause 3.5.2 and the width of corridors or passageways leading to and from such access door shall not be less than 1200 mm.

-3.4 ACCESSIBLE ROUTES, CORRIDORS OR PATHS
+- 3.3.3.4 At least one accessible route leading to an accessible entrance of the building shall be provided from the alighting and boarding point of taxi stands and vehicle parking lots for persons with disabilities. - 3.3.3.5 The width of the accessible entrance door shall not be less than 900 mm as described in clause 3.5.2 and the width of corridors or passageways leading to and from such access door shall not be less than 1200 mm. - 3.4 ACCESSIBLE ROUTES, CORRIDORS OR PATHS